BeldaFr/ShockPluginFF/README.md

 Each trigger can be set up with a different intensity and duration.
 To be triggered one Message must be composed of only the Keyword and the trigger word, let takes for exemple the case that is showcased later our main Keyword will be "Testing" and ours first trigger will be "nervous".
 To trigger the shock that is linked to that trigger, trigger 1 you must receive a message containing "Testing nervous" if it has any less or more letters it wont trigger, the text is non case sensitive.
 Only putting "Testing" or "nervous" in the chat wont trigger a shock.

+## How to install :

+* Navigate to /xlsettings
+  * paste the line https://raw.githubusercontent.com/BeldaFr/ShockPluginFF/master/repo.json in custom repositories plugin
+  * Hit save , then navigate to /xlplugins
+  * In all plugins search for Eorzap , hit install than enable

+Voila !
+The plugin should be installed and working in your game, now time to set it up.

 ## Setting it up

 * /eorzap open the main windows from there you can open the settings and see the last response from the Pishock Api